hossain-khan/android-police-brutality-incidents/README.md

 * Sensitive Events policy - Specifically, we don't allow apps that lack reasonable sensitivity towards or capitalize on a natural disaster, atrocity, conflict, death, or other tragic event.
 * Bullying and Harassment policy - We don't allow apps that contain or facilitate threats, harassment, or bullying.

 So, if you are still interested to try this app, then [**download the APK** from latest release](https://github.com/amardeshbd/android-police-brutality-incidents/releases) and sideload the application.
-Alternatively you can sign up for beta testing subscription and get latest updates via Firebase App Distribution.
+**Alternatively**, you can sign up for beta testing subscription below and get latest updates via Google Firebase App Distribution.

 ### BETA Testing 🚧
 If you want to try the app as it is being developed, you can get the latest Android buid via Firebase: